Deadline: March 3, 2017

 Story+ Project Teams for Summer 2017

-Each project team will be led by at least one graduate student mentor, who will dedicate approximately 12-15 hours per week and receive a payment of $2,500 in the form of a research fund.
+Each project team will be led by at least one graduate student mentor, who will receive $2,500 in research funds.
+The weekly time commitment for graduate student mentors is approximately 12-15 hours.

 Project teams will work in collaborative work space at the Franklin Humanities Institute, as well as at offsite locations to collect data.
 Students will also participate in regular learning lunches related to effective storytelling techniques.